-Cluster bombs are weapons which eject hundreds of "submunitions" or smaller "bomblets" and pose a significant danger to civilian populations because they can cover a broad area and because not all of their subparts explode on impact, constituting a future safety risk to anyone who may later encounter them.
-134 According to a joint report by UNICEF and the United Nations Development Programme on the issue, Iraq is "amongst the world's most contaminated countries."
-135 Official U.S. documents from October 2003 indicate that the U.S. military used 10,782 cluster bombs which could hold between 1.7 and 2 million of submunitions.
-136 While the exact number of casualties caused by cluster bombs is unknown due to lack of monitoring and insecurity in areas where they were used, a disability advocacy organization estimated when it issued its report in May 2007 that at least 1,704 casualties occurred since March 2003.
-In Afghanistan, while the exact number of cluster bombs dropped is unknown, in 232 recorded air strikes the U.S. dropped approximately 1,228 cluster munitions, which included 248,056 submunitions.138 The U.S. military deployed the munitions in Iraq and Afghanistan in a manner that displayed an utter failure to take all necessary precautions to protect civilians.
-According to Human Rights Watch, the repeated use of cluster bombs in residential neighborhoods in Iraq "represented one of the leading causes of civilian casualties in the war."
-139 In one particularly well-documented incident in the Iraqi town of Al-Hilla, U.S. cluster munitions killed or injured 163 civilians, not including poststrike casualties from unexploded munitions.
-140 One doctor who directs a hospital in Al-Hilla reported that 90 percent of the injuries the hospital treated during the war were caused by cluster bomb submunitions.141 Similarly, in Afghanistan, the U.S. military deployed cluster munitions in villages with large concentrations of civilians.
-142 In some areas of Afghanistan, the U.S. dropped bomblets with bright yellow casings that were the same color as food packets the U.S. previously dropped.
-143
+Cluster bombs are weapons that eject "submunitions" or smaller "bomblets" and pose a significant danger to civilian populations because they can cover a broad area and because not all of their subparts explode on impact, constituting a future safety risk to anyone who may later encounter them.134 According to a joint report by UNICEF and the United Nations Development Programme on the issue, Iraq is "amongst the world's most contaminated countries."135 Official U.S. documents from October 2003 indicate that the U.S. military used 10,782 cluster bombs that could hold between 1.7 and 2 million of submunitions.136 While the exact number of casualties caused by cluster bombs is unknown due to lack of monitoring and insecurity in areas where they were used, a disability advocacy organization estimated when it issued its report in May 2007 that at least 1,704 casualties occurred since March 2003.137 The current problem is compounded by the fact that 61,000 cluster bombs containing 20 million submunitions had been dropped in Iraq by coalition forces during the 1991 Gulf War.138